 First results confirmed at a multi-regional scale the decrease in the two-sea-winter component in stocks.
 Furthermore, they showed a decrease in the freshwater age, a strengthening of the semelpare character of the species (strong decrease in the multi-spawner population) and the near extinction of the large multi-sea-winter salmon (three years at sea).
+Changes in freshwater age seems more related to the increase of river productivity (increase of δ C13) and the variability of parr density (density dependent growth) than to the water temperature increase (low to very low in twenty/thirty years period).
 All the modifications seem to lead to a shorter turn-over in populations and so to their greater sensitivity to environmental factors.

-Project No. Fr2 Status: Ongoing

-Party or relevant jurisdiction European Union - France

-Title of project The sea survival of Atlantic salmon from the River Scorff, Brittany

-Objective of research project Estimation and long-term monitoring of survival at sea in the southern part of the European distribution range of the species

-Brief description of research project This project centres on quantifying smolt production and adult returns, by means of trapping and mark-recapture techniques, to enable estimation of sea survival.
+Project No. Fr2 Status: Ongoing Party or relevant jurisdiction European Union - France Title of project The sea survival of Atlantic salmon from the River Scorff, Brittany Objective of research project Estimation and long-term monitoring of survival at sea in the southern part of the European distribution range of the species Brief description of research project This project centres on quantifying smolt production and adult returns, by means of trapping and mark-recapture techniques, to enable estimation of sea survival.
 The Scorff is an index river which provides management-oriented scientific information at the regional (Brittany) and international (ICES) levels.
 It is the only stock in the Southern European part of the species distribution range (France and Spain) for which both smolts and adults are enumerated at the mouth of the river.
 In addition, no coastal or estuarine commercial fishery targeting Atlantic salmon is currently operating.
 Thus, the Scorff provides a unique opportunity for assessing marine survival of salmon in an area for which such information is virtually lacking.
 The project is operated jointly by the National Institute for Agronomical Research (INRA), and Angling Associations.

-Dates during which research 1994 onwards

-will take place

-Area in which research will take place The River Scorff (Southern Brittany)

-Estimated number and weight No fish are retained, all animals trapped for tagging or mark control

-of salmon to be retained are released

-Resources

-Estimated cost of the research project £165,000 per annum

-Number of participating scientists 2 scientists + 2 technicians

-Name and e-mail address Etienne Prévost

-of coordinating scientist in eprevost@st-pee.inra.fr

-charge of project

-Details of research vessels, N/A

-e.g. name, registration, call

-sign and description of

-vessel

-Type and amount of gear and other equipment to be used Adult and smolt trapping facilities specially designed to minimize impacts on wild fish due to handling

-Details of any collaborating None
+Dates during which research 1994 onwards will take place Area in which research will take place The River Scorff (Southern Brittany) Estimated number and weight of No fish are retained, all animals trapped for tagging or mark control salmon to be retained are released Resources Estimated cost of the 165,000 euros per annum research project (~£144,000 per annum) Number of participating scientists 2 scientists + 2 technicians Name and e-mail address of coordinating scientist in charge of project Etienne Prévost eprevost@st-pee.inra.fr Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used Adult and smolt trapping facilities specially designed to minimize impacts on wild fish due to handling Details of any collaborating None countries Summary of Progress.

-countries

-Summary of progress

 First estimates of sea survival are indicative of higher marine mortality than for more northern stocks (UK, Scandinavia, Iceland).
 Combined with information on freshwater survival, they reveal the precarious status of the stock.
 The stock is still able to maintain itself at a reasonably high level of abundance, but may not stand any additional increase in fishing or marine mortality.
-Recent years have shown an increase in marine mortality (reduction by half of the smolt to adult survival).
+Recent years have shown a decrease in marine mortality (reduction by half of the smolt to adult survival).
 In addition there is a constant decline in the size combined with a later date of freshwater entry of the adults returning in the Scorff.